This guide uses a client library to retrieve Google Ads campaigns.

 To enable API access, first obtain the required OAuth2 credentials.
 Then, add the authorization and account details to a config file.
 Once the config file is set up, you're ready to call the API.

 You'll need to supply the following information in the config file of your client library.

 - Developer token

-Your developer token grants access to the API, not to a particular account.
-Once your token is approved, you can use the same token for requests against all your Google Ads accounts, even if they're not linked to the manager account associated with the developer token.
-The accounts you manage are authorized by OAuth credentials specific to that account.
-A manager account only requires one set of credentials to manage all subaccounts.
+Your developer token lets your app access the API, but the token is not restricted to only one Google Ads account.
+Once your token is approved, you can use the same token for requests against all your Google Ads accounts, even if they're not linked to the Google Ads Manager Account associated with the token.
+The accounts you manage are authorized by OAuth credentials from the manager account.
+A manager account requires only one set of credentials to manage all of its sub-accounts.

 Only approved tokens can connect to the API for production Google Ads accounts; pending tokens can connect only to test accounts.